Priorities

 PFMA will continue to push for improvements to Pennsylvania’s business climate.
 PFMA’s role cuts both ways on this issue, working to promote tax law that encourages growth and expansion while also educating lawmakers on the drawbacks and risks of tax policies we believe are misguided.

-- PFMA supports proposals to expand the current cap on the Sales and Use Tax Vendor Discount, which offers a small reduction in the amount of taxes owed by businesses that collect and remit sales tax to the state in a timely manner.
-Last session Rep. Paul Friel (D-Chester) and Sen. Kristen Phillips-Hill (R-York) introduced legislation on this issue as HB 2278 and SB 1225 respectively.
+• PFMA supports proposals to expand the current cap on the Sales and Use Tax Vendor Discount, which offers a small reduction in the amount of taxes owed by businesses that collect and remit sales tax to the state in a timely manner.
+This session Rep. Paul Friel (D-Chester) and Sen. Kristen Phillips-Hill (R-York) are spearheading this issue.
+In the House legislation has been introduced as HB 315, and in the Senate as SB 473.

 PFMA supports efforts to reform and streamline regulations at the state level.
 Pennsylvania’s food supply chain works best when the regulatory landscape makes sense and is easy to navigate.
 While advocating for improvements to liquor, gaming, labor, food safety, environmental and labor regulations, among others, PFMA also will push back on regulatory changes that do not serve the best interests of the food industry.